Executive Director & Founder

 Director of Speech & Language Services

-Lauren is thrilled to be a part of the Alternatives ABA team; she wholeheartedly believes in endless possibilities.
+Lauren is thrilled to be a part of the Alternatives ABA team.
 She has learned through experience that when individuals are provided with the right amount of support, and access to the right tools, there is no limit to what they can accomplish!

 Clinical Director of Field & Center Based Training